Q: How do allergies directly affect the eyes?

 Q: I have a friend whose eyes are frequently overly watery.
 That isn't Dry Eye, is it?

-A: Yes, actually the two biggest causes of watery eyes are allergies (usually accompanied by itching) and dry eye.
-There are two kinds of tears, basal and reflex tears.
-If you don't have enough (or the right kind) of basal tears to keep the eye moist, the reflex tears (which are the crying/cutting onion tears) kick in and then you have too many tears streaming down your face!
+A: Actually, the two biggest causes of watery eyes are allergies (usually accompanied by itching) and dry eye.
+There are two kinds of tears: basal and reflex tears.
+If you don't have enough good quality basal tears to keep the eye moist, the reflex tears (which are the crying/cutting onion tears) kick in and then you have too many tears streaming down your face!
 Think of it as your eyes turning on the taps to water themselves.

 Q: What are some of the symptoms of Dry Eye?